dlwicksell/nodem/README.md

 on how to use those APIs.

-Currently only the synchronous versions of the Nodem APIs are fully implemented, and their arguments have to be passed in JavaScript objects.
+Currently only the synchronous versions of the Nodem APIs are fully implemented, and their arguments have to be passed in Javascript objects.
 However, the asynchronous versions of the APIs, and the ability to also pass arguments by position, is coming soon.

-The open() call works a bit different than the Caché/Globals version; it does not require any arguments, and it will default to using the database specified in the environment variable,
+The open() call works a bit differently than the Caché/Globals version; it does not require any arguments, and it will default to using the database specified in the environment variable, $gtmgbldir.
+If you have more than one database and would like to connect to a different one than $gtmgbldir points to, you can define an object, with a property called namespace, defined as the path to your global directory file for that database, e.g.

+    > gtm.open({namespace: '/home/dlw/g/db_utf.gld'});

-$gtmgbldir.
-If you have more than one database and would like to connect to a different one than $gtmgbldir points to, you can define an object, with a property called namespace, defined as the path to your global directory file for that database.
-E.g.
+Also, if you have more than one version of GT.M installed and would like to connect to a different one than $gtm_dist points to, you can define an object, with a property called path, passed to the open() call, defined as the path to your GT.M installation root that you would like to connect to, e.g.

+    > gtm.open({path: '/usr/lib/fis-gtm/V6.2-002A_x86_64/'});

+Nodem supports setting a [GT.CM][] client to allow for remote connections across a network interface, using GT.M's built-in GT.CM functionality.
+In the open() method, you can set a host and/or a port property, and Nodem will set up the environment to connect with a GT.M database on a remote server that already has a GT.CM server running on that host and port.
+If only host or port is defined, the other one will be set with a default value; 127.0.0.1 for host, or 6879 for port.
+Nodem will then set the $GTCM_NODEM environment variable, for that Nodem process only, with the host and port you set in the open() call.
+You will also need to create a global directory file that maps one or more database segments to a data file on the remote server you want to connect with, noting that the prefix to the -file argument in the example below must be NODEM, in order to match the $GTCM_NODEM environment variable name that Nodem sets up for you, e.g.

+    $ mumps -r GDE
+    GDE> change -segment DEFAULT -file=NODEM:/home/dlw/g/gtcm-server.dat

+Then on the server you are connecting to, make sure you have the data file set up at the same path that you set the '-file=' option to in the global directory of your GT.CM client configuration, and have started the GT.CM server on the same host and port that you configured in the open() call in Nodem, e.g.

+    $ $gtm_dist/gtcm_gnp_server -log=gtcm.log -service=127.0.0.1:6879

+Nodem allows you to set the data mode you want to use.
+Currently mode can be set to either 'canonical,' or 'strict.'
+The default is canonical, and interprets data using MUMPS' canonical representation.
+I.e. Numbers will be represented numerically, etc. Strict mode interprets all data as strings, stricly following the convention set with InterSystems' Node.js driver, e.g.

-    > db.open({namespace: '/home/dlw/g/db_utf.gld'});
+    > gtm.open({mode: 'strict'});

 Nodem supports a feature called auto-relink, which will automatically relink a routine object containing any function (or procedure) called by the function (or procedure) API.
 By default auto-relink is off.
 You can enable it in one of three ways.
-First, you can pass it as a property of the JavaScript object argument which is passed to the function (or procedure) API directly, with a value of true, or any non-zero number.
+First, you can pass it as a property of the Javascript object argument which is passed to the function (or procedure) API directly, with a value of true, or any non-zero number.
 This will turn on auto-relink just for that call.
-You can also disable it, by setting autoRelink to false, or 0, if it was already enabled by one of the global settings.
-E.g.
+You can also disable it, by setting autoRelink to false, or 0, if it was already enabled by one of the global settings, e.g.

-    > db.function({function: 'version^v4wNode', autoRelink: true});
+    > gtm.function({function: 'version^v4wNode', autoRelink: true});

-Second, you can enable it globally, for every call to the function (or procedure) API, by setting the same property in a JavaScript object passed to the open API.
-E.g.
+Second, you can enable it globally, for every call to the function (or procedure) API, by setting the same property in a Javascript object passed to the open API, e.g.

-    > db.open({autoRelink: true});
+    > gtm.open({autoRelink: true});

-Third, you can also enable it globally, by setting the environment variable NODEM_AUTO_RELINK to 1, or any other non-zero number.
-E.g.
+Third, you can also enable it globally, by setting the environment variable NODEM_AUTO_RELINK to 1, or any other non-zero number, e.g.

     $ export NODEM_AUTO_RELINK=1
     $ node examples/set.js
     or
     $ NODEM_AUTO_RELINK=1 node examples/set.js